 Sport coaches aim to provide meaningful and high-quality learning, development and performance experiences.
 They support the achievement of medals in talent, national and international competition, enrich performance in local competitions, increase participation, raise educational standards, enhance wellbeing and drive social change.
 A Sport coach can also influence national wellness to reduce burden on the National Health Service.

 Sports coaches work both autonomously and collaboratively to deliver progressive programmes that align to wider curriculum plans.
 These are tailored to individuals and diverse groups of participants based on robust profiling techniques and whole person development needs.

 Details of program

-This apprenticeship usually takes around 18 months to complete during which you will participate in training, development and on-going review activities.
-This apprenticeship covers the professional behaviours, knowledge and skills that are required of a Youth Worker
+This apprenticeship usually takes 18 months to complete during which you will participate in training, development and on-going review activities.
+Some of the knowledge modules we teach during this apprenticeship are:

 Duration: 18 months

 At the assessment gateway your employer will make the decision that you are ready to undertake the end point assessment.

 Before going forward for end point assessment, you must have: